seed-rs/seed/README.md

 The official [Rust Book](https://doc.rust-lang.org/book/index.html) is a good place to start.

-You'll be able to go with just the basic Rust syntax common to most programming languages, eg conditionals, equalities, iteration, collections, and how Rust's borrow system applies to strings.
+You should be able to get by with just the basic Rust syntax common to most programming languages, eg conditionals, equalities, iteration, collections - and how Rust's borrow system applies to strings.
 A skim through the first few chapters of the Book, and the examples here should provide what you need.
 Rust's advanced and specialized features like lifetimes, generics, smartpointers, and traits aren't required to build an interactive GUI.
+If you run into a syntax or borrowing/ownership problem, the compiler will often recommend a fix.

 **Web fundamentals**: Experience building websites using HTML/CSS or other frameworks is required.
 Neither this guide nor the API docs describes how web pages are structured,